 The 80/20 rule definitely applies to vendor selection: All ESPs deliver email, offer an email creation tool, and have reporting.
 The 20% that differentiates the ESPs from each other is the most important.
 As to which differentiators matter the most, is based upon your specific needs.
 You can use an online ESP selection tool like the one we offer to help you narrow down your choices and get you started.
 Do you need a large enterprise solution or and ESP that focuses on small business needs?

-Consider an email marketing consultant instead
+When to consider an email marketing consultant

 Or perhaps an email marketing consultant is your best option.
 A consultant can guide you through the RFP process, help you determine your requirements, create a short list of the right vendors for you, or even help you determine if an ESP switch is the right answer to your perceived problem.